- I started brewing beer in 2014 with the Mr. Beer starter kit. This was one of the best gifts I ever received.

 - Showcase a beer at the Jimmy Carter Happy hour.

-- Compete in the Iowa State fair again and get at least a third place ribbon.
+- CLOSE: Compete in the Iowa State fair again and get at least a third place ribbon.

 - COMPLETED: Win the Iron brewing competition at one of the IBU monthly meetings: April- IPA, May- Bocks.